 Pine Hills Review

-There are two chapbooks of poems from The Daybooks project, Trauma Mouth: Poems from The Daybooks (Dusie 2015) and Poems from The Daybooks (Mondo Bummer 2015).
-A third chapbook, The Lover is Absent, is forthcoming from above/ground press in April 2017.
+There are three chapbooks of poems from The Daybooks project, Trauma Mouth: Poems from The Daybooks (Dusie 2015), Poems from The Daybooks (Mondo Bummer 2015) and The Lover is Absent (above/ground press 2017).

 Critical reflections on the creation of The Daybooks can be found in the chapbook Women in Visual Poetry (Essay Press 2015).